Sales taxes in the United States: California

 California, from 1991 to 2012 and since 2017, has a base sales tax of 7.25%, composed of a 6% state tax and a 1.25% uniform local tax.
 California is ranked as having the tenth highest average combined state and local sales tax rate in the United States at 8.25%.
 As of July 2019, the city's rates vary, from 7.25% to 10.5% (Santa Fe Springs).
-Sales and use taxes are collected by the California Department of Tax and Fee Administration (prior to July 2017, those taxes were collected by the California State Board of Equalization).
+Sales and use taxes are collected by the California Department of Tax and Fee Administration (before July 2017, those taxes were collected by the California State Board of Equalization).
 Income and franchise taxes are collected separately by the California Franchise Tax Board.

 In general, sales tax is required on all purchases of tangible personal property to its ultimate consumer.
-Medical devices such as prosthetics and dental implant fixtures are exempt from sales tax with the exception of prosthetic teeth such as dentures, dental orthotics/orthopedic devices, and dental crowns which the state treats as personal property.
+Medical devices such as prosthetics and dental implant fixtures are exempt from sales tax, except for prosthetic teeth (e.g., dentures), dental orthotics/orthopedic devices, and dental crowns, which the state treats as personal property.
 Grocery goods, bakery items, hot beverages, candies, livestock, crops and seeds, fertilizer used to grow food, certain devices related to alternative energy, and one-time sales are also exempt from sales tax.

 Colorado

-Colorado's state sales tax is 2.9% with some cities and counties levying additional taxes.
+Colorado's state sales tax is 2.9%, with some cities and counties levying additional taxes.
 Denver's tangibles tax is 3.62%, with food eaten away from the home being taxed at 4%, most unprepared food (groceries) are exempt.
-A football stadium tax which expired December 31, 2011, but still has a mass transit tax, and scientific and cultural facilities tax.
+A football stadium tax, which expired December 31, 2011, but still has a mass transit tax, and a scientific and cultural facilities tax.
 The total sales tax varies by city and county.
 Total sales tax on an item purchased in Falcon, Colorado, would be 5.13% (2.9% state, 1.23% county, and 1% PPRTA).
 The sales tax rate in Larimer County is roughly 7.5%.
-Most transactions in Denver and the surrounding area are taxed at a total of about 8%.
-The sales tax rate for non food items in Denver is 7.62%.
+Most transactions in Denver and the surrounding area are taxed at about 8%.
+The sales tax rate for non-food items in Denver is 7.62%.
 Food and beverage items total 8.00%, and rental cars total 11.25%.